paciowg/advance-directives-fsh/input/pagecontent/index.md

 ### Background
 <p>
 Advance directives interoperability is a complex area that involves many stakeholders.
 The HL7 sponsor for this FHIR IG is Patient Empowerment.
 HL7 Co-sponsor workgroups include Patient Care, Community Based Care and Privacy, and Orders & Observations.
-As part of their main goal in establishing a framework for the development of FHIR IGs to facilitate health information exchange to support clinical practice and the management, delivery and evaluation of health services.
-The Post-Acute Care Interoperability (PACIO) Community has adopted this FHIR IG as a project use case.
+As part of their main goal in establishing a framework for the development of FHIR IGs to facilitate health information exchange to support clinical practice and the management, delivery and evaluation of health services, the Post-Acute Care Interoperability (PACIO) Community has adopted this FHIR IG as a project use case.
 The PACIO Community has a strong interest in the topic of advance directives and will support the community engagement and technical FHIR IG development needed for advance directives interoperability.
 PACIO is supported by MITRE, CMS, ONC and many other stakeholders (clinical, technical, and industry associations).
 </p>
 <p>
 FHIR profiles have been developed for several existing FHIR resources to represent advance directive content such as: living will, durable medical power of attorney, personal health goals at end of life, care experience preferences, patient instructions (obligation, prohibitions, and consent), and portable medical orders for life sustaining treatments.